MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/eslz-platform-automation-and-devops.md

 ## The SAP deployment automation framework

 The SAP deployment automation framework provides Terraform templates and Ansible playbooks, which can be used to build and configure environments to run SAP in Azure.
-The artifacts are hosted in the [Azure SAP HANA repository](https://github.com/Azure/sap-hana), and Azure supports open-source deployment scripts (code isn't customized) for SAP in Azure.
+The artifacts are hosted in the [Azure `sap-hana` repository](https://github.com/Azure/sap-hana), and Azure supports open-source deployment scripts (code isn't customized) for SAP in Azure.

 ### Automation capabilities